Carroll Senior High School: Fine arts

-Carroll Senior High School/High School offers four concert bands, three jazz bands, the Dragon Marching Band, five concert choirs, one show choir, the 2011 State Champion Emerald Belles drill team, Color Guard, and the Carroll Theatre program.
+Carroll Senior High School/High School offers four concert bands, three jazz bands, the Carroll Dragon Marching Band, Carroll Indoor Percussion, five concert choirs, one show choir, the 2011 State Champion Emerald Belles drill team, Color Guard, and the Carroll Theatre program.

 Band

-In 2007, 2010, 2014, 2018, 2020, and 2021, Carroll Senior High’s Jazz Orchestra was selected as a finalist in the Essentially Ellington Competition.
+In 2007, 2010, 2014, 2018, 2020, 2021, and 2025 Carroll Senior High’s Jazz Orchestra was selected as a finalist in the Essentially Ellington Competition.
 The Jazz Orchestra was also selected to perform at the 2014 Texas Music Educators Association Convention as the Invited High School Jazz Ensemble.

-The Dragon marching band has competed in the UIL State Marching Contest 15 times since its inception, winning twice.
-In 2019, the band competed in the Bands of America St. Louis Super Regional Championship, where they advanced to BOA finals for the first time in school history and placed 9th overall out of 69 competing bands.
-Since then, the band has earned multiple BOA regional and super regional finalist placements.
-In 2021, the band was a finalist at the UIL 6A State Marching Band Contest, and in 2022 was a BOA Grand Nationals finalist.
+Drill Team

-The Carroll concert band program consists of four concert bands: Symphonic Winds Green, Symphonic Winds White, Wind Ensemble, and Wind Symphony.
-Every four years from the mid-1990s until the 2010s, the Wind Symphony participated in an exchange program with music students from Tring school, England, whereby students from Tring would visit Texas during the fall, and the Carroll students would visit England the following summer.
-The concert bands compete regularly in the South Coast Music Festival in Corpus Christi, Texas, and in the UIL concert band competition.
-In June 2016, the 2015-16 Carroll Wind Symphony participated in The "Texas Bands Exhibition" concert at Carnegie Hall in New York City.
+The Southlake Carroll High School Emerald Belles drill team showcase a legacy built on precision dance and community engagement.
+Founded in 1963, the team has national recognition, appearing on shows like America's Got Talent, the Kelly Clarkson Show, and the Netflix series Dancing Queen.
+Other major performances include the Dallas Cowboys, Dallas Mavericks, San Antonio Spurs, Fiesta Texas, and Disney World.
+The team's enduring success is attributed to strong leadership and a culture emphasizing tradition, tenacity, and kindness, fostering a multi-generational sisterhood that extends beyond the football field through extensive community service.
+The team's history demonstrates how a high school extracurricular activity can cultivate lasting bonds and community contributions.

 Debate

 Carroll Senior High's debate team is currently coached by Anthony Brown.
 The Southlake debate team has won 18 state championships total, with wins in Foreign Extemp, Congress, Lincoln Douglas, World Schools Debate, and Dramatic Interp.
-Some notable "Slake" debaters include Azhar Hussain, winner of the 2015 Tournament of Champions national tournament in Congressional Debate, Emma Lin, who was ranked 11th in Congressional debate in 2016, and Sahaj Singh, one of two freshman to qualify for the TOC in the 2015-2016 season in Congress, Tarun Ratnasabapathy who tied for the most TOC bids in LD history, and Southlake SM's who was the most notable team on the 2016 PF circuit.
+Some notable "Slake" debaters include Azhar Hussain, winner of the 2015 Tournament of Champions national tournament in Congressional Debate, Emma Lin, who was ranked 11th in Congressional debate in 2016, and Southlake SM's who was the most notable team on the 2016 PF circuit.